 Schedule

-The Surge open their third season on Friday, April 6 on the road against the Springfield Cardinals and begin their first homestand of the 2023 regular season on Tuesday, April 11, versus the Northwest Arkansas Naturals.
-The team will play 69 regular season games at Riverfront Stadium.
+The Surge will open their fourth season on Friday, April 5 at home against the Frisco Roughriders.
 Weekday games begin at 7:05 p.m., with Saturday games starting at 6:05 p.m. and Sunday contests at 1:05 p.m.
-The first three Saturdays in April and May will begin at 2:05 p.m.
 Gates usually open 60 minutes before first pitch but check windsurge.com to confirm gate times for your specific game.

-The Wind Surge will host two weekday matinee games in 2023 – Wednesday, April 26 and Wednesday, July 26 – with first pitch at 12:05 p.m.
-The Surge will celebrate Independence Day a day early at Riverfront Stadium on July 3 at 6:35 p.m. against the Northwest Arkansas Naturals.
+The Wind Surge will host two weekday matinee games in 2024 – Wednesday, May 8 and Wednesday, June 26 – with first pitch at 12:05 p.m.
+The Surge will celebrate Independence Day a day early at Riverfront Stadium on July 3 at 6:35 p.m. against the Tulsa Drillers.

 Promotions and Giveaways

-• Two for Tuesday (presented by Dillons and 105.3 The Buzz): Get two tickets for the price of one every Tuesday home game when you show your Dillons Shopper Card or Dillons App at the Wind Surge Box Office, and enjoy featured $1 hotdogs.
+• Two for Tuesdays: Get two tickets for the price of one every Tuesday home game when you show your Dillon’s Shopper Card or Dillon’s App at the Wind Surge Box Office.

-• Half Off Wednesday: Groups of 20 fans or more receive 50% off ticket purchases (excludes youth berm tickets and Wednesday matinee games).
+• Silver Sluggers Night, plus Half Off Wednesday: Groups of 20 fans or more receive 50% off ticket purchases.

-• Thirsty Thursday (presented by Corona): Enjoy $2 12-ounce select beers and $2 16-ounce fountain drinks.
+• Thirsty Thursday: Enjoy $3 sixteen-ounce select beers and $2 sixteen-ounce fountain sodas every Thursday.

-• Fireworks Spectacular: Stick around after every Friday Wind Surge game for a fantastic fireworks show over the Arkansas River.
+• Fireworks Spectacular: Stick around after every Friday Wind Surge game for a fantastic fireworks show.

-• Surge Saturday: From giveaways and character appearances to theme nights and fiestas, there is something for everyone on Saturdays at Riverfront Stadium.
+• Surge Saturday: From giveaways to character appearances to theme nights and fiestas, there is something for everyone on Saturdays.

-• Sunday Family Fun Day: Bring the whole family out for an afternoon matinee baseball game, complete with pre-game catch on the field and post-game Kids Run the Bases presented by Sonic.
+• Sunday Family Fun-Day: Bring the whole family out for an afternoon matinee baseball game, complete with pre-game catch on the field and post-game Kids Run the Bases.

 See the full promotion schedule here.